SISE-Web-Development-Environments/assignment2-or-avital/README.md

 • Avital Zehavi - 312271554

 -Add functionality:
-• Adding "medicines" pill that if the Pacman eats he gets more points.
+• Adding "medicines" pill that if the Pacman eats it 1 more life is added (max of 5 lives).
 The pill appear and disappear for short periods of time.
 • Add a clock pill that increases game time.
 • The Pacman changes its color to pink if it will eat more than 50 points in 10 seconds.